ChatTracer: Large Language Model Powered Real-time Bluetooth Device Tracking System: Implementation

 \section{Implementation}

-\textbf{Bluetooth Sniffing Node:} We implemented the Bluetooth sniffing node for \pname using a BladeRF 2.0 micro xA4 device \cite{bladeRF}, which is a software-defined radio device that supports 61.44MHz sampling rate, 2$\times$2 MIMO channels, and USB 3.0 connections.
-The BladeRF device is equipped with BT-200 Bias-Tee Low Noise Amplifier (LNA) \cite{bt200} and a 12 dBi omnidirectional antenna for each of its two receiving RF chains.
-The BladeRF first converts the radio signal to baseband I/Q signals and then sends the I/Q signals to an Intel NUC mini PC, which extracts the physical and payload features of an identified BLE packet.
-The mini PC sends all the BLE packet features, along with a timestamp, to the database through the public Internet.
+\textbf{Bluetooth Sniffing Node:} We implemented the Bluetooth sniffing node for \pname using a BladeRF 2.0 micro xA4 device \cite{bladeRF}, which is a software-defined radio device that supports 61.44MHz sampling rate.
+The BladeRF device is equipped with BT-200 Bias-Tee Low Noise Amplifier (LNA) \cite{bt200} and a 12 dBi omnidirectional antenna.
 Our measurements indicate that our sniffing node has a 20-meter radius for BLE packet detection.

 \textbf{Database and LLM:} We manage the database using MySQL.
 The LLM (Mistral-7B) was trained (fine-tuned) on a computer server using four Nvidia V100 32GB.
 The trained LLM was then deployed on a MacBook Pro for inference in real time.
 End users can interact with the LLM via the Internet.